-- 1. Go to the Device Manager page (Registry > Devices > Device Manager). - 2.
-Locate the physical router running the Cube feature set and click its wrench icon ().
+- 1. Go to the Device Manager page (Devices > Classic Devices, or Registry > Devices > Device Manager in the classic SL1 user interface). - 2.
+Locate the physical router running the Cube feature set and click its wrench icon (^S).
 The Device Properties page appears. - 3.
 Select the SSH/Key credential you created for ancillary UC devices.